Course Outline – English

 Students are able to expand their love of English in a number of different ways through theatre trips, university visits, author visits and writing competitions.
 Year 10 students are invited to be Literacy Leaders running “Word of the Week”, drop-in sessions for younger students and promoting literacy around the school.
 Students from across the school also participate in the annual World Book Day activities.
 Year 9 students are given the opportunity to take part in the BBC Young Reporter Competition whilst Year 12 students are encouraged to become subject mentors for younger students to assist them in their English studies.

 Sixth Form students also form the editorial team for the student newspaper “The Kilt” which is published half termly and was runner up in the First News School Newspaper of the Year Awards 2019.

 The department has a number of well-equipped, dedicated English classrooms which are fully resourced with interactive whiteboards and informative displays.
-The Library lies in the middle of department offering a wide range of fiction and non-fiction books for students of all Years to enjoy as well as being a space for private study.
+The school’s brand-new Library offers an extensive range of fiction and non-fiction books for students of all years to enjoy as well as being a space for private study.

 Opportunities for Further Study and Destinations

 The English department offers both English Literature and English Language A Level courses.
 Both subjects develop skills such as the ability to structure an argument, convey a point of view and critique a perspective which are transferable across many degree courses and in employment.
-English related courses range from Creative Writing to Speech Therapy and the skills developed on the course link particularly with subjects such Psychology and Law.
-The analytical and communication abilities that studying English Literature develops are transferable skills desirable on any degree course.
+English related courses range from Creative Writing to Speech Therapy and the skills developed throughout the A Level course link particularly with subjects such as Psychology and Law.
+The analytical and communication abilities that studying English develops are transferable skills desirable on any degree course.